Swift Current Broncos (SJHL): History

 The Swift Current team changed its nickname to the "Indians" for their final three SJHL seasons, from 1983 to 1984 through 1985–86.
-The SJHL team folded in 1986 when the original WCHL (by then renamed the Western Hockey League) Broncos returned to the City of Swift Current in 1986.
+The SJHL team folded in 1986 when the original WCHL (by then renamed the Western Hockey League) Broncos returned to the Swift Current in 1986.

 The Broncos won the SJHL Championship in their first ever season in the league.
 Ten out of twelve of Swift Current's seasons were winning seasons.